otaviof/shorty/README.md

 # `shorty`

 Shorty is yet another URL shortener application.
-Basically, you inform a URL plus a arbitrary string to Shorty, and then based on the short string Shorty will redirect your request to the orginal URL.
+Basically, you inform a URL plus a arbitrary string to Shorty, and then based on the short string Shorty will redirect your request to the original URL.
 Simple like that.

 # Running